lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 The DP0.3 simulation contains all objects in the `Minor Planet Center Orbit (MPCORB) Database <https://www.minorplanetcenter.net/iau/MPCORB.html>`_ as of May 1 2023, except for the ~400 objects that have no absolute magnitudes.
-Out of these objects, the Rubin detects 97% (1.2 million) of them in the simulated 10-year survey.
+Out of these objects, Rubin detects 97% (1.2 million) of them in the simulated 10-year survey.

 .. _Data-Products-DP0-3-Data-Simulation-Fake-Objects: